paastech-cloud/docs/Architecture.md

 ##### User Input Validation

 One of the most important parts of an API is, to check the Client input values.
-Every piece of data provided by the User should follow the asked type and rules to assure the best performance and security and minimize the risk of errors occuring.
+Every piece of data provided by the User should follow the asked type and rules to assure the best performance and security and minimize the risk of errors occurring.
 To avoid checking each input individually, the verification is made using [Decorators](https://docs.nestjs.com/microservices/basics#decorators) and [Validators](https://docs.nestjs.com/pipes#class-validator) provided by NestJS.
 This way, the type and other necessary rules are automatically checked before even executing the code of the application and should the verification fail, the API will return a `BAD REQUEST` error.

 ##### Route protection

-With NestJS' allowing to create [guards](https://docs.nestjs.com/guards), classes that define the rules to access different endpoints, three types of routes have been established :
+To protect each route from attacks, we secured each endpoint with [guards](https://docs.nestjs.com/guards).
+These classes define the rules to access different endpoints.
+To allow for the best user experience while keeping our application protected, three types of routes have been established:

 - Public - accessible to everyone
 - Private - only accessible to connected Clients
 - Admin Only - only accessible to administrators

-This system allowed to automise the security verification before each route.
+Each time a Client connects to the API to a protected endpoint, the guards automatically check if they have the necessary authorization before taking the actual request.

 ##### Uniformity of response

-By using NestJS' [Interceptors](https://docs.nestjs.com/interceptors), we were able to filter all outgoing data and uniform the responses in order to ease the communication with the other services.
+In order to ease the communication with the other services, the API needed to return a uniform response.
+By using [Interceptors](https://docs.nestjs.com/interceptors), we were able to filter all outgoing data before it was sent to the Client.
 Every endpoint will return a json object containing a status as well as a message that contains the actual data to return.

 #### Git controller